-Central international relations (IR) theories have traditionally guided understanding a range of relationships between countries and other international actors—from ״war” to ״peace.”
+Mainstream international relations (IR) theories have traditionally guided understanding a range of relationships between countries and other international actors—from “war” to “peace”.
 In modern diplomacy, according to the theories of realism and idealism, when states want to fight, they wage wars, and when they want to make peace, they turn to diplomacy based on classical protocols, agreements, and international law enforcement.
 But the new reality of the digital age has complicated this dichotomy in IR and diplomacy, making these relationships less clear.
 Today’s political actors are no longer limited to nation-states and nonstate actors.

-The scholarly typology of “nongovernmental organizations in world politics” and “global governance” developed in the first decade of the millennium, before the social media revolution (Ahmed and Potter 2006; Willetts 2010; Wong 2012; Lewis 2014; Riddell and Robinson 1995; Berger 2003).
+The scholarly typology of “nongovernmental organizations in world politics” and “global governance” was developed in the first decade of the millennium, before the social media revolution (Ahmed and Potter 2006; Willetts 2010; Wong 2012; Lewis 2014; Riddell and Robinson 1995; Berger 2003).
 The rise of the information age and the emergence of social media has raised many critical questions about the new actors in the global arena: What do nongovernmental organizations do (Werker & Ahmed 2008)?
 What is their influence on international society (Clark 1995)?
 And how can we best define nongovernmental organizations (Martens 2002)?
 These questions are still relevant and we must re-examine them while looking at the changing nature of diplomacy today.
 Technology affects the evolution of diplomacy by bringing the individual back and enables the penetration of new private actors and cross-cultural global entrepreneurs into the digital IR playground (Abdelhaey 2019; Bexell, Tallberg and Uhlin 2010).

 Boycott diplomacy through the lens of soft power